ni/nimble/packages/nimble-components/src/banner/specs/README.md

     -   `open` - whether the banner is visible or not
     -   `prevent-dismiss` - set to hide the close button (attr name taken from Nimble dialog)
     -   `severity` - one of `error`, `warning`, `info`, or undefined (default)
+    -   `title-hidden` - set to hide the title text, which should always be provided for a11y reasons
     -   `close-button-title` - a localized title to give the close button (for a11y purposes)
 -   _Methods_
 -   _Events_
     -   `toggle` - fired when the banner is closed or opened.
 Event has `newState` and `oldState`.
-    -   `action` - fired when the action button is activated (by mouse or keyboard).
-This is the intended way for clients to perform an action.
 -   _Slots_
     -   `title` - for the title/header text
     -   (default) - for the primary message text